hetio/hetnetpy/README.md

 - <https://github.com/hetio/hetio> (former)
 - <https://github.com/dhimmel/hetio> (former)

-In July 2019, the package was [renamed](https://github.com/hetio/hetnetpy/issues/40) to `hetnetpy` to more clearly represent its functionality and disambiguiate it from other products.
+In July 2019, the package was [renamed](https://github.com/hetio/hetnetpy/issues/40) to `hetnetpy` to more clearly represent its functionality and disambiguate it from other products.

 ## Background